F24

 Low Water Content / Pump or Flow Fault

-Boiler shows F24, rapid temperature rise then shutdown
+Boiler displays F24, indicating a rapid temperature rise followed by shutdown.

 Advertisements